qiime2/q2-composition/README.md

 ```

 ### Install devtools
-Once you have installed R on your machine, you will need devtools to install
+Once you have installed R on your machine and have installed all of the dependencies above through conda,
-ANCOMBC.
+you will need devtools to install ANCOMBC.
 Install instructions for devtools can be found
 [here](https://github.com/r-lib/devtools).
 The easiest install method will be
 through CRAN, using the following command:
 ```